phkaeser/wlmaker/doc/ROADMAP.md

 * XDG Complianace
   * Review and define what to support from https://specifications.freedesktop.org.
-  * Autostart.
   * System Tray (potentially through a Dock App)
   * Icon Themes
   * Notifications (potentially through a Dock App)

-* Application launcher
-  * Show icon from XDG desktop entry.
-  * For running apps, consider showing the surface on the tile.
-  * Configuration menu: Commandline, and further settings.
-  * Use SVG as principal icon format, and scale without quality loss.

-* A logo and info panel.

-* Window actions
-  * Send to another workspace, using menu or key combinations.
-  * Window *shade* triggered by double-click, and animated.
-  * Minimize (*iconify*) windows, using wlmtk.
-  * Window menu.
-  * Application ID (from XDG shell and/or X11).

 * Configuration file and parser:
-  * Permit dock, clip and output state to save state to configuration files.
   * Support different background styles (fill, image).
   * Make semicolon-after-value required, for consistency with GNUstep.
   * Theme.